faerber-lab/faerber-lab.github.io/_pages/vacancies.md

 nav_order: 1
 ---

+**Open Postdoc Positions**
-**We're opening a PostDoc position soon**—<a href='https://faerber-lab.github.io/contact/'>contact me</a> if you're interested!
-Potential topics include natural language processing, LLMs, knowledge graphs, and graph neural networks.
+We will be opening a Postdoc position soon.
+If you’re interested, please [contact me](https://faerber-lab.github.io/contact/)!
+Potential research topics include natural language processing, large language models (LLMs), knowledge graphs, and graph neural networks.

-International applicants may also apply for funding through DAAD, DFG, Humboldt (there are special calls for female candidates), and others.
-I am happy to serve as a host and have previously hosted several international researchers.
-For more information, see the <a href='https://www.humboldt-foundation.de/en/apply/sponsorship-programmes/humboldt-research-fellowship'>Humboldt Research Fellowship</a>.
+International applicants can also apply for external funding through agencies like DAAD, DFG, and Humboldt (note: there are special calls for female candidates), among others.
+For more information on research stays—from short-term visits to long-term research stays of up to 2 years—please visit [this page](https://faerber-lab.github.io/research_stays/).

-**For PhD positions**, you have several options:
-1. Apply for the NHR call by the September deadline if you plan to start in April 2026, see <a href='https://www.nhr-verein.de/application'>NHR Application</a>.
-2. Applicants from abroad can apply for DAAD or similar grants.
-3. If you're about six months ahead, <a href='https://faerber-lab.github.io/contact/'>contact me</a> and we can work on a proposal to secure funding for a PhD position.

-**Student Thesis Supervision**

-See the <a href='https://faerber-lab.github.io/student-thesis/'>current call for student theses and general supervision information</a>.
+**Open PhD Positions**
+While we do not have a public call for PhD positions at the moment, several opportunities are available:

+1. **NHR Call:**
+   If you plan to start your PhD in April 2026, consider applying for the NHR call by the September deadline.
+This funding, which covers 3 years without teaching obligations, has already supported two of our current PhD students.
+See the [NHR Application](https://www.nhr-verein.de/application) for further details.

+2. **International Grants:**
+   Applicants from abroad can apply for grants from various funding agencies such as DAAD.
+DAAD offers research grants for PhD students from nearly all countries of origin, with a full doctoral programme grant in Germany primarily available for candidates from developing and emerging countries.
+For more information, visit [DAAD Scholarships](https://www.daad.de/en/studying-in-germany/scholarships/).
+Please note that applications for these grants need to be submitted several months before your planned start date.

+3. **Proposal-Driven Funding:**
+   If you have a rough idea for your PhD topic (or are highly interested in the group's research topics), [contact me](https://faerber-lab.github.io/contact/) and we can work together on a funding proposal (e.g., for DFG Sachbeihilfe).
+If approved, this proposal could secure a full PhD position with funding for 3 years, including travel support and other expenses.
+Keep in mind that the review process for such proposals can take six months, so early engagement is recommended.

+**Open Student Theses**
+For current calls regarding student theses and general information on thesis supervision, please see our [student thesis page](https://faerber-lab.github.io/student-thesis/).

+**Research Stays**
+We also welcome researchers at all career stages—from Master and PhD students to postdocs and established scientists—for research stays in our research group.
+These stays can range, e.g., from 3 to 12 months.
+For more details, please visit our [research stays page](https://faerber-lab.github.io/research_stays/).

+We look forward to welcoming you to our lab!